 Demand is also a time-based value.
 The demand is the average rate of energy use over time.
 The actual label for demand is kilowatt-hours/hour but this is normally reduced to kilowatts.
 This makes it easy to confuse demand with power.
 But demand is not an instantaneous value.
-To calculate demand it is necessary to accumulate the energy readings (as illustrated in the Power Use Over Time figure above) and adjust the energy reading to an hourly value that constitutes the demand.
+To calculate demand it is necessary to accumulate the energy readings and adjust the energy reading to an hourly value that constitutes the demand.